Negrini085/PhotoNim/docs/roadmap/camera.md

 echo ray.origin             # Should be (-2, 0, 0)
 echo ray.dir                # Should be (1, 0, 0)

-# Procedure to fire all rays, HdrImage elements will change value
+# Procedure to fire all rays, HDRImage elements will change value
 # We are going to check using echo, we find no initialization value (0, 0, 0)
 im_tr.fireAllRays()
 echo getPixel(im_tr.image, 2, 2)